gihankaushyal/PixelAnomalyDetectorTool/README.md

 ### 4. Training a model
 Now that you have sorted data to train a machine learning model to be trained, click on the ``` Train a Model``` button.

-![trainingAModel1]

-A separate widow will appear with directions to train a model.
+![trainingAModel1]A separate window will appear with directions to train a model.
 To train the model, follow these steps:

 1. Click the "Browse" button to find and select the file that will be used for training.